dedipresta/srules/README.md

 RFunction("someName", List(arg1, arg2, arg3))
 ```

-Here are some examples of rewriting rules:
+Here, are some examples of rewriting rules:

 ```scala
 // value() is rewritten as